mmick66/kinieta/README.md

 // And this will ease the whole thing aView.move(to: ["x": 250, "y": 500], during: 0.5).delay(for: 0.5).easeInOut()

-// Whike this will ease it with a bounce-back aView.move(to: ["x": 250, "y": 500], during: 0.5).delay(for: 0.5).easeInOut(.Back)
+// While this will ease it with a bounce-back aView.move(to: ["x": 250, "y": 500], during: 0.5).delay(for: 0.5).easeInOut(.Back)

+// While this will ease it with a bounce-back aView.move(to: ["x": 250, "y": 500], during: 0.5).delay(for: 0.5).easeInOut(.Back).complete { print("Finished") }
 ```

 The UIView properties that can be animated, together with their keys are: